Quantitative theory of magnetic interactions in solids: Basic concepts of electronic structure theory

-and $N$ is the number of electrons in the valence band.
-Note that $f( \varepsilon )$ is the Fermi-Dirac distribution function and $n(\varepsilon )$ denotes the density of states (DOS).
 Considering that the Fermi-energy, $\varepsilon_{F}$, usually is much higher than the critical (Curie or Neel) temperature, it is for most cases enough to work in the $T=0$ approach (i.e. $f( \varepsilon )$ is a step function).
 In this case $\Omega=E- \varepsilon_{F} N$, i.e.,

 where partial integration has been used.
 Here the number of states function (or integrated density of states-IDOS) is introduced, $N(\varepsilon )$, and one finds that the grand canonical potential can be calculated as an integral of this function.
 This means that one has to determine the variations of IDOS to get the variations of the grand canonical potential.
 A practical way to do this is to employ the so-called Lloyd formula, that will be described in Section~\ref{detailsLKAG}.
 Note that the corresponding formula of Eq.~\eqref{four} for cases when the energy argument is in the complex plane, is presented at the of Subsection~\ref{secgreen}.